 How is "High Risk" defined for an individual trade?

 A trade is flagged as "High Risk" if its individual risk exposure exceeds the maximum allowable risk limit established in the trading rules.
+The risk on each trade is calculated against the initial account balance based on Stop Loss placement and the maximum potential loss on that trade.

 What does "At-a-Time High Risk" mean?